- 1 package (18-1/4 ounces) white cake mix

-- Bake at 350° for 35-45 minutes or until a toothpick inserted in the center comes out clean.
+- Bake at 350° for 35-45 minutes or until a toothpick inserted near the center comes out clean.
 Cool for 10 minutes before removing from pan to a wire rack to cool completely.

 - Combine confectioners' sugar and milk; drizzle over cake.
 Sprinkle with remaining crushed candies.
 Yield: 12 servings.

 Reviews forPeppermint Ribbon Cake

 "I love this cake, every year I have to make three of them, one for friends party, granddaughter party, and daughters work party."

 "I love the easiness of this recipe, along with the great taste.
 A good holiday cake recipe."

 "Very easy to make and everyone in the family enjoyed it.
 Will make it again."

 "I should have read the reviews!
 This cake is super yummy... however, make SURE you grease and flour the pan heavily.
 I lost about a third of it due to sticking to the pan.
 Also, when I was smashing the last two candy canes, I found the perfect method: Triple bag them (one ziploc on the inside, then two plain sandwich bags around that.
 Lay them flat on a plastic cutting board and smash down with a saucepan.
 SO MUCH EASIER than trying to pulverize them with a wooden spoon!
 Enjoy!"

 "I was a little skeptical at first about a peppermint cake.
 But it was quick and easy, and not chocolate, which I am allergic to, so I decided to give it a try.
 I'm very glad I did!
 This was very easy to make, and oh so yummy!
 I crushed up candy canes instead of mints, and omg, I loved it!
 I will be making this again!
 It's really good!"